 Getting involved in campus clubs is a great way to meet people, gain important leadership skills, and have fun!
 We have a variety of clubs and organizations at Penn State Beaver in which students can participate.
 In addition to this, students who are interested can explore the option of creating their own clubs in order to get people interested in new activities on campus.

 How do I join an existing club?

 There are many clubs and organizations of various interests for students to join each year.
-At the start of the fall semester the Club Rush event provide an opportunity for you to explore all the clubs and organizations and meet club members.
-If you don’t find what you are looking for, you also have the opportunity to form your own club!
+At the start of the fall semester the Club Rush event provides an opportunity for you to explore all the clubs/organizations and meet club members.
+Club Rush event info is announced via email to all students along with various posted advertisements around campus.
+If you don’t find what you are looking for at club rush, you also have the opportunity to form your own club!
 READ ON!

 How do I start a new organization?

 Starting a new club or organization is a simple process!
-To learn more about the establishment process, contact Romina Holder, student engagement coordinator at [email protected] or stop by the Student Affairs & Engagment office, SUB 113 to set up a meeting.
+To learn more about the establishment process, contact Romina Romina Vidal Martinez, student engagement coordinator at [email protected], or stop by the Student Affairs & Engagement office, SUB 113 to set up a meeting.

 The purpose of the Black Student Union is to educate future leaders about issues concerning African Americans, to promote diversity among the ethnicities on and off campus and among other African American students, and to provide programs and events that highlight African American culture.

 Club president: Aaliyah Booker [email protected]

 Adviser: Romina Vidal-Martinez [email protected]

 The focus of Club Potential is to bring together students from diverse degree backgrounds in order to foster creative innovation and ideation.